-- The integration and communication interfaces between an AP and AC shall be 100% electronic using a system of API taxonomy as defined by the API guidelines within the CBN open banking framework. - ii.
-The software architectural style shall be Representational state transfer (REST) while the data interchange format shall be JavaScript Object Notation (JSON). - iii.
-In order to be compatible with evolving global financial standard, the data standard for financial transactions shall be model based on ISO 20022.
+- The integration and communication interfaces between an AP and AC shall be 100% electronic using a system of API taxonomy as defined by the API guidelines within the CBN open banking framework - ii.
+The software architectural style shall be Representational state transfer (REST) while the data interchange format shall be JavaScript Object Notation (JSON)

+iii.
+In order to be compatible with evolving global financial standard, the data standard for financial transactions shall be model based on ISO 20022 or any other applicable minimum standards.

-8.7 CHANGE MANAGEMENT
+8.6 CHANGE MANAGEMENT

-APs shall collate their change requirements and plan the changes for the next month except in cases where the change is expected to resolve a critical incident or problem.
+APs/ACs shall collate change requirements and plan the changes for the next month except in cases where the change is expected to resolve a critical incident or problem.